 Shiraz; city of great poets & rich history in Iran

-Shiraz is located in the southwest of Iran on the “Khoshk river” (The Dry River) seasonal river.
+Shiraz is located in the southwest of Iran on the “Khoshk river” (The Dry River).
 It has a moderate climate and has been a regional trade center for over a thousand years.
 Shiraz is the oldest city of ancient Persia.
 Shiraz is regarded as the cultural capital of Iran and the city of poetry, gardens and love.
 Shiraz is famous for its laidback atmosphere as well as its many historical and natural sites.
 May 5th is named the day of Shiraz by approve of the Iranian Parliament, on this occasion, every year, special events will be held by the municipality of Shiraz.

 Shiraz on Map